shubhamagarwal92/shubhamagarwal92.github.io/academic_activities.md

 ### Work Experience

+<strong>Visiting Researcher </strong> at ServiceNow Research, Montreal, QC, Canada
+<br />(July, 2023 - Present)

+* Working on Multi document summarization and dialog systems for science reviews

+<strong>Research Scientist </strong> at PulseLabs AI (remotely)
+<br />(July, 2021- June, 2023)

+* Worked on the UX platform for acquisition and analysis of human behavioural data and their engagement with latest technology such as ChatGPT.
+* Integrated ChatGPT based insights and search into the product as well as worked on interactive dashboards

 <strong>Data Scientist </strong> at [TrulyMadly Matchmakers Pvt.
 Ltd.](http://trulymadly.com/)
 New Delhi, India
 <br /><i>Guided by Prof. [Mausam](http://homes.cs.washington.edu/~mausam/) (Dept. of Computer Science, IIT Delhi) </i>